-- 1.49 The Council cannot dictate who ultimately adopts or maintains open space or pitch assets and there are several options available to the developer/applicant including the Borough Council, the Parish Council, an appropriate community association, or a private management company. - 1.50 The most important objective is that facilities are made available and that the maintenance of the facilities is effectively and permanently secured at the point of decision making, with such details agreed and specified in a legal agreement. - 1.51 The Council have a preferred hierarchy regarding who will adopt the open space which is as follows: - Management company - Community association - Parish Council - Borough Council - 1.52 Where an application is in outline and the details are not yet known, options for the future maintenance will be set out in a legal agreement, with the exact details to be set out with the reserved matters application. - 1.53 For those applications where on site provision is to be provided, regardless of who is to be responsible for the maintenance of the open space, the applicant/developer will be required to seek agreement of the Council that the provision has been completed to the required quality standard. - 1.54 In those situations where the open space will be signed over to a management company, the applicant/developer or management company must provide a copy of the management plan to ESBC for agreement.
+- 1.52 The Council cannot dictate who ultimately adopts or maintains open space or pitch assets and there are several options available to the developer/applicant including the Borough Council, the Parish Council, an appropriate community association, or a private management company. - 1.53 The most important objective is that facilities are made available and that the maintenance of the facilities is effectively and permanently secured at the point of decision making, with such details agreed and specified in a legal agreement. - 1.54 The Council have a preferred hierarchy regarding who will adopt the open space which is as follows: - Management company - Community association - Parish Council - Borough Council - 1.55 Where an application is in outline and the details are not yet known, options for the future maintenance will be set out in a legal agreement, with the exact details to be set out with the reserved matters application. - 1.56 For those applications where on site provision is to be provided, regardless of who is to be responsible for the maintenance of the open space, the applicant/developer will be required to seek agreement of the Council that the provision has been completed to the required quality standard. - 1.57 In those situations where the open space will be signed over to a management company, the applicant/developer or management company must provide a copy of the management plan to ESBC for agreement.
+Where appropriate consultation on the management plan will take place.
 Management Plans are expected to provide a full schedule of the following:

-- Name and Contact of Management Company - Arrangements for the management group set up including terms of reference etc - o Full maintenance schedule for each element of the open space - 1.55 In those situations where a management company will be the responsible party, paid for by a service charge, it is vital that home purchasers are made aware of the responsibility for making any ongoing financial contributions towards the maintenance of playspace and recreational areas.
+- Name and Contact of Management Company - Arrangements for the management group set up including terms of reference etc - Full maintenance schedule for each element of the open space - Arrangements for resident liaison e.g. a resident association set up or use of a liaison officer - 1.58 In those situations where a management company will be the responsible party, paid for by a service charge, it is vital that home purchasers are made aware of the responsibility for making any ongoing financial contributions towards the maintenance of playspace and recreational areas.
 This information will be obtained via the home purchasers solicitor during the conveyancing process.